 FAMs are no longer the exclusive domain of conservative Catholics and alternative life-stylers.
-They are the low-hanging fruit on the information revolution tree and the inheritance of the digital generation.
+Their hard earned research on fertility is the low-hanging fruit on the information revolution tree and the inheritance of the digital generation.

 The battle of course is not yet won.
 Most of the apps are not framed in the moral perspective of Catholic teaching with many of them advocating the use of barrier methods during the fertile window, rather than abstinence.
 Some enable the use of artificial insemination and other practices considered immoral by the Church.

 But here’s the thing about morality – the ‘laws’ the Church provides are not random.
 They are a faithful interpretation of God’s will for our lives; an interpretation that has literally been discerned over millennia.